Pyrmont Bay ferry service: Fleet

 The fleet of ferries that ran the Darling Harbour service were of the First Fleet class; ferries commissioned and entered into service in 1984 to 86.
 The First Fleet ferries are a series of compact, catamaran double decker vessels, which include a third deck for crew, designed to carry up to 396 passengers.
 At the cessation of F4 Darling Harbour in 2017, there were nine First Fleet class ferries that operate on the Sydney Ferries network.
 Emerald-class ferries are the usual ferries on this route.

+Patronage

+The following table shows the patronage of Sydney Ferries network for the year 2025.